Why are plumbing valves so important?

 Main Water Shut Off Valve

 - This is known as the most important water valve of all.
 It supplies water to the entire house.
 From the main water shut off valve, water is distributed to other pipes throughout your home.
 Unfortunately, main water shut off valves can become clogged with mineral deposits and grit.
 They can be damaged to the point where they need to be replaced.
 Replacing main water shut off valves can be tricky.
-Call your neighborhood plumber, Pride Plumbing if you want us to check it out!
+Call your neighborhood plumber, Pride Plumbing of Rochester, if you want us to check it out!

 - Gate valves are one of the most common valves used as a main shut off valve.
 They are reliable and long lasting.
 Gate valves have a twist-type handle and should only be used to fully open water supply or completely shut off water supply.
 Using these valves to regulate the flow of water can wear them out.
 Although reliable, they are susceptible to getting stuck in the “on” or “off” position.
 Gate valves are mainly used in applications where the water needs to be shut off infrequently, such as spigots for your garden hose.